FLUX-SE/all_docs/en_US/spat_revolution_doc/Ultimate_And_Essential_Licences.md

 _SPAT Revolution_ comes in different flavors: an **Essential** and an **Ultimate** version.
 Both share the same audio engine and powerful 3D audio capabilities.

-The **Ultimate** license brings the complete set of tool needed for professional already working for immersive audio creation content.
+The **Ultimate** license brings the complete set of tools needed for professional already working for immersive audio creation content.
 It delivers the full flexibility, powerful routing and complex option sets of _SPAT Revolution_.

 The **Essential** license supports the more common workflow scenarios in a more accessible manner.
 While it has the same audio capabilities, the intent is for a simpler user experience, with fewer options and a more straight forward approach to immersive audio creation.